dongyu-zhao/database-management-system/README.md

 AND A.c24 < -7307;

 #### Highlight
-* Use only 1 G memory but have the ability to handle database outside the memory.
+* Use only 1 G memory but have the ability to handle database larger than the memory.
 (Handle out of memory problem)
 * Use the design of column-oriented implementation and transfer original .csv format into binary for less space and high read speed.
 * Implement both the nested_block and sort join algorithm for joining.
 * Implement Selinger's cost-based query optimization as the optimizor of join order.